Politics of Saint Lucia: Legislative branch

 The Legislature has two chambers.
 The House of Assembly has 17 members, elected by universal adult suffrage for a five-year term in single-seat constituencies.
 The Senate has 11 members appointed by the governor general.

-The parliament may be dissolved by the governor general at any point during its 5-year term, either at the request of the prime minister—in order to take the nation into early elections—or at the governor general's own discretion, if the house passes a vote of no-confidence in the government.
+The parliament may be dissolved by the governor general at any point during its five-year term, either at the request of the prime minister—in order to take the nation into early elections—or at the governor general's own discretion, if the house passes a vote of no-confidence in the government.

 Political parties and elections

 Judicial branch

 St. Lucia has an independent judiciary composed of district courts and a high court.
-Cases may be appealed to the Eastern Caribbean Supreme Court and, ultimately, to the Judicial Committee of the Privy Council in London.
+Cases may be appealed to the Eastern Caribbean Supreme Court and, ultimately, to the Caribbean Court of Justice in Port of Spain.
 The island is divided into 10 administrative divisions, including the capital, Castries.
 Popularly elected local governments in most towns and villages perform such tasks as regulation of sanitation and markets and maintenance of cemeteries and secondary roads.
 St. Lucia has no army but maintains a paramilitary Special Service Unit within its police force and a coast guard.